Neural Additive Models for Location Scale and Shape: A Framework for Interpretable Neural Regression Beyond the Mean

-utilizing a Softplus activation function for the scale parameter and a linear activation for the location parameter.

 We propose two different network architectures that can both flexibly model all distributional parameters.
-The first is depicted in Figure \ref{fig:namlss_structure1} and creates $J$ subnetworks for each of the $K$ distributional parameters.
-Each distributional subnetwork is comprised of the sum of the parameter-feature networks $f_{j}^{(k)}$.
-Hence we create $K\times J$ parameter-feature networks.
-To account for distributional restrictions, each distributional subnetwork is specified with possibly differing activation functions in the output layer.
-The second model architecture, possible due to the flexibility of neural networks, leverages the architecture of NAMs (see formula (\ref{eq:NAM2})) and is depicted in figure \ref{fig:namlss_structure2} in the Appendix.
-Here, only $J$ subnetworks are created, with each subnetwork having a $K$-dimensional output layer.
-This architecture thus creates the same number of subnetworks as a common NAM.
+The first model architecture, possible due to the flexibility of neural networks is depicted in Figure \ref{fig:namlss_structure2} and creates $J$ subnetworks, with each subnetwork having a $K$-dimensional output layer.
+This architecture thus creates the same number of subnetworks as a common GAM and differs from the classical GAMLSS architecture as it comprises less feature networks/shape functions.
 Each distributional parameter, $\theta^{(k)}$, is subsequently obtained by summing over the $k$-th output of the $J$ subnetworks.
 Every dimension in the output layer can be activated using different activation functions, according to parameter restrictions.
-This allows the capture of interaction effects between the given model parameters in each of the subnetworks\footnote{Note, that for distributions where only one parameter is modelled, the two proposed NAMLSS structures are identical.}.

-Integrating possible feature interactions can easily be achieved in both architectures by training a fully connected MLP on the residuals after the NAMLSS has converged.
-Hence, again leveraging the example of a normally distributed $y$, equation (\ref{normal:nll}) for that interaction part becomes:
+This allows the capture of interaction effects between the distributional parameters in each of the subnetworks.
+Equation \ref{eq:NAMLSS} would only slightly be adjusted, to account for the subnetwork $f_j$ now mapping to $\mathbb{R}^k$, $f_{j} : \mathbb{R} \rightarrow \mathbb{R}^k$: with $\left[:, k\right]$ denoting an index and representing the $k-th$ index of $f_{j} : \mathbb{R} \rightarrow \mathbb{R}^k$.
+Note, that the superscript $^{(k)}$ is missing from the subnetwork $f_j$, as only $J$ subnetworks are trained.
+For instance, consider a simple example of a normal distribution: $\hat\mu = h^{(0)} + \beta^{(0)} \sum_{j=1}^{J} f_j(x_j)[:, 0]$ (with Pythonic indexing where 0 is the first index), and $\hat\sigma = g\left(h^{(1)} + \beta^{(1)} \sum_{j=1}^{J} f_j(x_j)[:, 1]\right)$, where $g(\cdot)$ describes the softplus activation function, $g(x) = \log(1 + e^x)$ since $\sigma \in \mathbb{R^+}$.
+For $\mu$, $g(\cdot)$ is simply the linear activation and thus neglectable as $\mu \in \mathbb{R}$.
+These predictions are directly utilized in the loss function and thus serve as parameters for the negative log-likelihood, which, for the normal distribution, is given by: